Estimation and Testing of Forecast Rationality with Many Moments: Penalized Moment Selection: Validity and Relevance

-Practically, \eqref{eq6} is the primary equation we need to utilize to select valid moment conditions, which implies that if an instrument does not satisfy \eqref{eq6}, we cannot adopt it to carry on the estimation.
-After that, the relevant instruments are picked up from the valid ones by comparing the variance of estimators.
-If a set of moment conditions yields a smaller variance, indicating that more information becomes available, this set of moment conditions will be treated as relevant moments, for which $(B'S^{-1}B)^{-1}$ is the main indicator we concentrate on.
-These two selection steps are the crucial points that many papers have emphasized for instrument or moment selection; see \cite{LSL10}.
-P-GMM estimation combines these two selection steps together by attaching an appropriate penalty to the standard GMM criterion.
-Before introducing P-GMM estimation under the framework of EKT (2005), we\\ provide the definitions of valid and relevant instruments this paper employs.\looseness=-1
+Practically, \eqref{eq6} serves as the fundamental criterion for selecting valid moment conditions.
+Specifically, if an instrument fails to satisfy \eqref{eq6}, it cannot be used for estimation purposes.
+Once the set of valid instruments is determined, the next step is to identify the relevant instruments by examining the variance of the resulting estimators.
+A set of moment conditions that produces a smaller variance, indicating that it incorporates more valuable information, will be considered relevant, with $(B'S^{-1}B)^{-1}$ serving as the primary metric for this relevance.
+These two selection steps, focused on validity and relevance, are critical and widely emphasized in the literature on instrument or moment selection; see \cite{LSL10}.
+P-GMM estimation streamlines these two steps by incorporating both validity and relevance assessments through a penalized approach, attaching an appropriate penalty to the standard GMM criterion.
+This method offers a systematic approach to refine moment selection, balancing bias and efficiency.
+Before presenting the specifics of P-GMM estimation within the EKT (2005) frame-\\work, we first define the concepts of valid and relevant instruments as applied in this paper.\looseness=-1

 \begin{definition} (Validity) An instrument $V_{i,t}$ is claimed as a valid instrument in terms of the estimation\\ of $\alpha$ if and only if it satisfies \eqref{eq6}, i.e., $ \mathbb{E}\left[V_{i,t}\left(\mathbb{I}\left(e_{t+h}^{*}<0\right)-\alpha_{0} \right)\lvert e_{t+h}^{*}\rvert^{p_{0}-1} \right]=0.$\looseness=-1 \end{definition}